-Since the last Board update paper, one ward (Ward 9) was affected with diarrhoea and vomiting and was closed for 1 day as a precaution.
-Laboratory results for Norovirus tests were subsequently found to be negative.
+Since the last Board update paper, two wards (Ward 4 and Ward 12) were affected with diarrhoea and vomiting and were each closed for 8 days.

 Key messages about Norovirus have been circulated to staff to support compliance with correct practices to reduce the impact of Norovirus.